Mausoleum of Shajar al-Durr: Architecture

-The Mausoleum of Shajar al-Durr contains 3 entrances.
-The qibla wall of the mausoleum contains no exterior doors but it protrudes outward to indicate its significance.
+Three of the mausoleum's walls contain entrances, with the exception of its qibla wall which instead protrudes outward to indicate its significance.
 Ornamentation on the outside contains several stucco keel-arch niches with scalloped edges, hoods, and fluted lozenges.
 Above each entrance on the interior, additional keel-arch niches are bordered by two smaller rows of shallower niches with floral motifs, creating a stalactite effect referred to as muqarnas.
-On the interior walls of the mausoleum, unfinished blue and green foliage and arabesque designs were discovered after a recent renovation and can be seen on the stucco squinches supporting the dome above.
+Among the muqarnas are clusters of three hexagonal windows on each wall, with one window situated directly above two lower windows arranged side-by-side On the interior walls of the mausoleum, unfinished blue and green foliage and arabesque designs were discovered after a recent renovation and can be seen on the stucco squinches supporting the dome above.